 Tips for spring cleaning your life

-Spring is the season for new beginnings, so it’s the perfect time to give your life an overhaul.
+Spring is the season for new beginnings, so it’s the perfect time to give your life a revamp.
 Here’s how to start afresh when it comes to everything from how and what you eat, to your social life and activity routine, and how to become healthier and happier in the process.

-"Research shows it takes an average of 66 days to form a habit, so be patient!"
+"Research shows it takes anywhere between 18-254 days to form a habit, so be patient!"

-If you’ve emerged from winter a few kilos heavier, now is the time to get back on track.
+If you’ve emerged from winter a few kilos heavier than you planned, now is the time to get back on track.
 Not a WW member yet?
 Take a look at our membership options.
 If you’re already a member, remind yourself what inspired you to join in the first place, and what you enjoy about being on the Program – it might be just the inspiration you need, to get back on track.

 2. Focus on wholefoods

 As well as being lower in fat and added sugar, wholefoods like fruit and vegetables, lean meat and low-fat dairy products are good sources of vitamins, minerals and antioxidants, so try to choose them over processed, packaged foods.
 If you’ve fallen into a cool-weather cooking rut, start experimenting with new recipes, picking ones that are ‘wholefood-heavy’.
 Aim to master one new recipe using wholefoods, each week.

 We often eat without thinking thanks to distractions like the tv, smartphones and newspapers, or eating on the run.
 As a result, we can wind up overeating because we forget to pay attention to our true hunger signals.
 As well as eating without distraction, the ‘mindful eating movement’ encourages people to chew each bite slowly and really taste every mouthful of food.
 Recent US research suggests this strategy can be an effective way to promote improved eating patterns and weight management.